By Dr. Aimee Hafla, Ph.D., P.A.S.

 Reduced somatic cell count in lactating dairy cows2

-Increased pig survivability and sow performance when sows were challenged with porcine reproductive and respiratory syndrome (PRRS)3
+Increased pig survivability and sow performance when sows were challenged with the porcine reproductive and respiratory syndrome (PRRS)3

-Reduced prevalence of E. coli 0157:h7 positive feedlot cattle and reduced counts of salmonella in manure of feedlot cattle
+Reduced prevalence of E. coli 0157:h7 positive feedlot cattle and reduced counts of salmonella in the manure of feedlot cattle

 Clients using Tri-Lution® have observed:

 Greater resistance to stressful events in all species

 Tri-Lution® is the natural way to promote improved animal health and to help livestock cope with the stress of production, reproduction, and other challenges.
 AK